Home Hazardous Materials

 Batteries

-• Used and “dead” batteries can remain a fire hazard.
-Place tape over battery terminals before disposal or recycling.
+- Even used or “dead” batteries can be a fire hazard.
+It’s a good idea to place tape over the terminals before recycling or disposal.

-• Keep lithium batteries in a cool dry place.
+- Store lithium batteries in a cool, dry place.

-• Only use lithium batteries designed for the device you want to charge.
+- Always use lithium batteries designed specifically for the device you’re powering.

-• Don’t put lithium batteries in household trash.
+- Do not dispose of lithium batteries in your regular household trash.

 Flammable Substances

-• Only fill portable gasoline containers outdoors in a well-ventilated area.
-Make sure to place the container on a stable and level surface the ground when you fill it.
+- When filling portable gasoline containers, do so outdoors in a well-ventilated area.
+Set the container on a stable, level surface such as the ground.

-• Seal and store oil, gasoline, paints, propane, and varnishes in a shed away from your home.
+- Be sure to seal and store items like oil, gasoline, paint, propane, and varnish in a shed or storage space away from your home.

-• Keep flammable items on shelves away from appliances.
+- Place flammable items on shelves that are safely away from any appliances.

 Household Chemicals